 This Desert Life (DGC ’99) Rating: A-

 In a brief but thus far bright career, Counting Crows have put out an album every three years.
 This third installment more closely resembles the group’s already classic first album August and Everything After than their more experimental sophomore release, Recovering The Satellites.
 By this I mean that rustic mid-tempo atmospherics are the norm, with keyboards and the occasional string arrangement anchoring the band’s basic, rootsy approach, which still owes a heavy debt to The Band and Van Morrison.
-“Amy Hit The Atmosphere,” "Four Days," “All My Friends,” and “I Wish I Was A Girl” are exactly the type of deceptively catchy mid-tempo songs that this band excels at, while hit single “Hanginaround” and “St. Robinson In His Cadillac Dream” are (rare) upbeat tracks sure to put a bounce in your step.
+“Amy Hit The Atmosphere,” "Four Days," “All My Friends,” and “I Wish I Was A Girl” are exactly the type of deceptively catchy mid-tempo songs that this band excels at, all in different ways, while hit single “Hanginaround” and “St. Robinson In His Cadillac Dream” are (rare) upbeat tracks sure to put a bounce in your step.
 Duritz is also riveting on the spare piano ballad “Colorblind,” and though he again tiredly fixates on metaphors about rain and sleep he has largely ditched the rock star whining that marred some of the previous album.
 He still plays up an introspective, misunderstood loner persona, but he also seems much happier and more at peace with himself.
-His mates do more than merely back him up, too, stretching out the loose grooves for an average song length of approximately five minutes, with the absolutely magnificent “Mrs. Potter’s Lullaby” approaching eight minutes (7:46, to be exact) and the relaxed, strings-heavy "High Life" also mostly earning its over 6 minute duration.
-The album is not without its weaknesses: Duritz still tends to over emote at times, the bonus track (at this juncture a most tired ploy) is no bonus, and the album suffers mildly from a samey sounding blandness (my snobbish friend who calls this "generic dad rock" has a point but I like it a lot anyway!).
-Still, though the band will always be more of a heartfelt pleasure than a thrilling endeavor (consider that a warning to those of you who prefer a more rocking brand of rock 'n' roll), the Counting Crows have quickly become a predictably reliable institution, and in a good way.
+His mates do more than merely back him up, too, stretching out the loose grooves for an average song length of approximately five minutes, with the absolutely magnificent “Mrs. Potter’s Lullaby” approaching eight minutes and the relaxed, strings-heavy "High Life" also mostly earning its over 6 minute duration.
+The album is not without its weaknesses: Duritz still tends to over emote at times, the hidden track is at this juncture a most tired ploy (though the song itself, “Kid Things,” is another pretty good up-tempo number), and the album suffers mildly from a samey sounding blandness (my snobbish friend who calls this "generic dad rock" has a point but I like it a lot anyway!).
+Still, though the band will always be more of a heartfelt pleasure than a thrilling endeavor (consider that a warning to those of you who prefer a more rocking brand of rock 'n' roll, though live the band can kick out the jams), the Counting Crows have quickly become a predictably reliable institution, and in a good way.
 This Desert Life’s subtle satisfactions reward repeat plays and a careful attention to detail; here’s looking forward to 2002.

 Hard Candy (Geffen ’02) Rating: B+